-Readers are cautioned that the PEA is preliminary in nature, as it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be characterized as mineral reserves, and there is no certainty that the PEA will be realized.
-Mineral resources that are not mineral reserves do not have demonstrated economic viability.
-Mineral resource estimates do not account for mineability, selectivity, mining loss and dilution.
+Readers are cautioned that mineral resource estimates do not account for mineability, selectivity, mining loss and dilution.
 There is also no certainty that the inferred mineral resources will be converted to measured and indicated categories through further drilling, or into mineral reserves, once economic considerations are applied.